Family Ties (The Vampire Diaries)

-"Family Ties" is the fourth episode of the first season of The CW television series, The Vampire Diaries and the fourth episode of the series overall.
-It originally aired on October 1, 2009.
-The episode was written by Andrew Kreisberg and Brian Young and directed by Guy Ferland.
+"Family Ties" is the fourth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on October 1, 2009.
+The episode was written by co-executive producer Andrew Kreisberg and staff writer Brian Young, and directed by Guy Ferland.

 Plot

 The episode starts with Elena (Nina Dobrev) waking up to a noise.
 While trying to check where it's coming from, she sees on the news that she was found dead after an animal attack.
 Damon (Ian Somerhalder) appears and starts chasing her.
 Stefan (Paul Wesley) wakes up from his dream with Damon sitting next to him.
 As it appears, all of these were just things that Damon put into Stefan's head while he was sleeping.
 Damon also informs him that the police captured the animal that is responsible for the attacks since he decided to stay for a while at Mystic Falls and he covered his tracks.

 Elena tries to polish a pocket watch from her family heirlooms because Mrs. Lockwood asked for it along with some other things for the Founders Council heritage display.
 Jeremy (Steven R. McQueen) gets upset when he hears that she is going to give it away and the two of them disagree about it.
 Stefan comes and Elena asks him to escort her to the Founder's Ball.
 At the same time, Damon compels Caroline (Candice Accola) to ask him at the Founder's Ball.

 Tyler (Michael Trevino) is at the bar/restaurant where Vicki (Kayla Ewell) works, having dinner with his parents.
 When Vicki comes to their table, he acts like he does not know her.
 After his parents leave, he tries to talk to her but she is upset and brings up the Founder's Ball and how he did not ask her to escort him.
 Tyler asks her but Jeremy sees the whole conversation and tells her that he only asked her because she brought it up.

 Bonnie (Kat Graham) talks with Caroline and encourages her to reveal the secret that Damon told her about Stefan because she is worried about Elena.
 Caroline reveals the secret and Bonnie tells Elena later about it, planting the suspicion that Stefan may be concealing the truth about his relationship with Katherine.
 Elena tells her that this is Damon's side of the story.

 At the Salvatore house, Zach (Chris William Martin) asks Damon why he came back, which makes Damon angry and he attacks Zach.
 Stefan intervenes between the two men and when Damon leaves, Zach encourages Stefan to use vervain on Damon to weaken him so he can fight him.
 Stefan tries to put it in Damon's drink but he fails since Damon figures it out and doesn't take a drink.